Barbara Insley – Executive Director

 Barbara has spent her career in the financial services industry.
 She studied finance and economics at Simon Fraser University before completing her law degree at the University of British Columbia in 1993.
 She was called to the BC Bar in 1994.
 In 2003 she became a CFA charterholder and in 2019, she obtained her Certified Information Privacy Professional (Canada) certification.
 She is currently Chief Compliance Officer and Chief Operating Officer at a private investment dealer.

-Judy Rudin – Treasurer
+Judy Rudin – Director

 Judy Rudin is a communications management professional with 25 years experience providing media and public relations expertise to corporate, governmental and social business clientele.